Ceryl Tindall-Jones: International career

-Jones earned her first cap for Wales aged 16 against Scotland on the 24th March 1996, three days after her sixteenth birthday.
+Jones earned her first cap for Wales aged 16 against Scotland on 24 March 1996, three days after her sixteenth birthday.
 She scored her first goal for Wales against the Faroe Islands in June 1996 and went on to score five goals, including a memorable equaliser to seal a point against Belarus from being 3 - 0 down.

 Her final appearances for Wales came during the 2004 Algarve Cup.